Atlantic herring: Population

-These four populations lives outside of the spawn season interchangeably.
+These four populations live outside of the spawn season interchangeably.
 In their spawn season, each population gathers together on their own spawn grounds.

-In the past, there was another fifth distinct population, the Zuiderzee herring who spawned in the formerly Zuiderzee.
+In the past, there was another, fifth distinct population, the Zuiderzee herring, which spawned in the former Zuiderzee.
 This population disappeared when the Zuiderzee was drained by the Dutch as part of the larger Zuiderzee Works.

 Ecology

 Herring-like fish are the most important fish group on the planet.
 They are also the most populous fish.
 They are the dominant converter of zooplankton into fish, consuming copepods, arrow worms chaetognatha, pelagic amphipods hyperiidae, mysids and krill in the pelagic zone.
 Conversely, they are a central prey item or forage fish for higher trophic levels.
 The reasons for this success are still enigmatic; one speculation attributes their dominance to the huge, extremely fast cruising schools they inhabit.

 Orca, cod, dolphins, porpoises, sharks, rockfish, seabirds, whales, squid, sea lions, seals, tuna, salmon, and fishermen are among the predators of these fishes.

 Herring's pelagic–prey includes copepods (e.g. Centropagidae, Calanus spp., Acartia spp., Temora spp.), amphipods like Hyperia spp., larval snails, diatoms by larvae below 20 mm, peridinians, molluscan larvae, fish eggs, krill like Meganyctiphanes norvegica, mysids, small fishes, menhaden larvae, pteropods, annelids, tintinnids by larvae below 45 mm, Haplosphaera, Pseudocalanus.